tbrethes/UpviseSDK/Visual Studio Code Plugin/README.md

 This will create a new folder named myappid containing your source files and required files to work with Visual Studio Code.

 # Edit your UpviseJS App files with Visual Studio
-Start Visual Studio Code
+1. Start Visual Studio Code
-Open the newly created folder
+2. Open the newly created application folder by clicking on **File / Open Folder** in the menu bar
-Start editing your javascript files!
+3. Start editing your javascript files!

 # Add multiple source files
 Create a new javascript file with Visual studio code